 - a.
-When JV teams are low in numbers, Junior JV athletes in grade 4 are permitted to "roster up" to the Junior Varsity division, with parent/guardian permission. - b.
-When Varsity teams are low in numbers, Junior Varsity athletes in grades 5 and/or 6 are permitted to "roster up" to the Varsity division, with parent/guardian permission. - c.
+When JV teams are low in numbers, Junior JV athletes (3rd and 4th grade) in grade 4 are permitted to "roster up" to the Junior Varsity division (5th and 6th grade), with parent/guardian permission. - b.
+When Varsity (7th and 8th grade) teams are low in numbers, Junior Varsity athletes in grades 5 and/or 6 are permitted to "roster up" to the Varsity division, with parent/guardian permission. - c.
 Athletes in grades 7 or 8 are not eligible to participate in the Junior Varsity division. - d.
 An athlete may not appear on two rosters within the same CYO division (double rostering) at any time (they cannot play on two JV teams of the same sport or cannot play on two varsity teams of the same sport). - a.
 Any participant found to be in violation shall be declared ineligible for participation in the CYO program.
 All games in which the athlete participated shall be declared a forfeit.